The plectic conjecture over function fields: The plectic conjecture

-In this section, we prove our main theorems on the cohomology of (usual, unsymmetrized) moduli spaces of shtukas.
-For this, we begin by recalling the setup of Weil restrictions from \S\ref{s:bung}, which provides one incarnation of the conjectured \emph{plectic diagram} from \cite[(1.3)]{NS16}.
-This yields a connection between unsymmetrized shtukas for $G$ and symmetrized shtukas for $H$.
-We then use the link between symmetrized and unsymmetrized shtukas for $H$ to prove Theorem A. We then use the Hecke compatibility of this relation to prove Theorem B, and we conclude by explicating our constructions to prove Theorem C.
+In this section, we prove our results on the plectic conjecture for (usual, unsymmetrized) moduli spaces of shtukas.
+We begin by using the relationship between Weil restriction and $\Bun_G$ from \S\ref{s:bung} to describe one incarnation of the conjectured \emph{plectic diagram} from \cite[(1.3)]{NS16}.
+This relates unsymmetrized shtukas for $G$ to symmetrized shtukas for $H$.
+From here, we use the link between symmetrized and unsymmetrized shtukas for $H$ to prove Theorem A. Next, we use the Hecke compatibility of this relation to prove Theorem B. We conclude by explicating our constructions to prove Theorem C.

-We start by describing the Hecke stack incarnation of the \emph{plectic diagram}.
+First, we describe the Hecke stack incarnation of the \emph{plectic diagram}.
 Recall the notation of \ref{ss:weilrestrictionbundles}, and write $d$ for the degree of $m$.
 Since $Y$ and hence $\Div^d_Y$ is proper, the morphism $m^{-1}:X\ra\Div^d_Y$ sending $x\mapsto m^{-1}(\Ga_x)$ is proper as well.
 As $m^{-1}$ is also a monomorphism, we see that it is a closed immersion.
 Because $m$ is \'etale over $U$, we see that $m^{-1}$ sends $U$ to $\Div^{d,\circ}_Y$.